m0dusX/11_duplicates/README.md

 # Anti-Duplicator

-This script detects duplicate files and prints list of them.
+This script detects duplicate files in specified folder and prints list of them.
+The following information about each set of doublicates is printed to console:
+1) MD5 hash, which can be used afterwards in another programms
+2) Full path to each dublicate

 # Quickstart